google/eddystone/eddystone-uid/README.md

 - The length of this frame is fixed and takes up the full 31 bytes of the ADV packet.
 The value of the Service Data Length byte must be `0x17`.
 Existing UID implementations that truncate the frame to omit the RFU bytes will use `0x15`, but in future should include the RFU bytes and the full length.
 - The Ranging Data is the Tx power in dBm emitted by the beacon at 0 meters.
 Note that this is different from other beacon protocol specifications that require the Tx power to be measured at 1 m.
 The value is an 8-bit integer as specified by the [Tx Power Level Characteristic](https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicViewer.aspx?u=org.bluetooth.characteristic.tx_power_level.xml) and ranges from -100 dBm to +20 dBm to a resolution of 1 dBm.
 See Transmit Power below for more details.
-- The 10-byte ID Namespace is unique self-assigned beacon ID namespace.
+- The 10-byte Namespace ID component is unique self-assigned beacon ID namespace.
 See UID Construction below for recommendations on generating this unique namespace.
-- The 6-byte ID Instance is unique within the namespace.
-See UID Construction below for recommendations on ensuring beacon id uniqueness.
+- The 6-byte Instance ID component is unique within the namespace.
+See UID Construction below for recommendations on ensuring beacon ID uniqueness.

 ## Tx Power